Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 A <strong>Field-Programmable Gate Array</strong> (FPGA) is an integrated circuit containing an array of <a href="https://en.wikipedia.org/wiki/Logic_block" target="_blank">configurable logic blocks</a>.
 Each block can be configured in both the <span tt="logic_block_details">logical function</span> it performs and how they interconnect with each other.
 At startup, the FPGA loads a <a href="#fpga-software">bitstream</a> that precisely defines the function of each block and its routing, enabling virtually any digital circuit to be realized directly in hardware.
 </div>

-<span tt="softcore">Any digital circuit can be implemented on an FPGA</span>, provided that the FPGA has sufficient resources (logic blocks, RAM, etc.), from a simple binary counter to a complex Fourier transform.
+<span tt="softcore">Any digital circuit can be implemented on an FPGA</span>, from a simple binary counter to a complex Fourier transform.

 In terms of performance, FPGAs sit between CPUs and ASICs but much closer to ASICs.
 With an FPGA, algorithms run directly in  hardware, providing massive speedups over CPU execution.
 However, due to the overhead of configurable (rather than fixed) circuitry, FPGAs are typically less efficient in speed and power than ASICs.